 It is important to highlight that the decisions referred to above contemplate costs passed to the Brazilian entity relating to partner-administrators or expatriates.
 However, the rationale adopted by the tax authority in coming to its decision appears aligned with previous guidance issued by the RFB supporting the non-application of transaction taxes in the context of international cost-sharing agreements (i.e. that the reimbursement does not constitute income in the hands of the foreign entity).

-Brazilian Superior Tribunal of Justice (STJ) confirms the triggering event for withholding tax
+Brazilian Superior Tribunal of Justice (STJ) confirms the triggering event for WHT

 The Brazilian Supreme Federal Court (STF) resumes discussion on taxation of software transactions

-Software transactions have been under increasing scrutiny and interest of the Brazilian tax authorities (RFB) over the last few years.
-Historically, transactions with ready to use software (i.e. off-the-shelf software) were deemed to be akin to sales with goods, therefore subject to the same tax implications of a buy/sell transaction with a regular, tangible good.
+Software transactions have been under increasing scrutiny and interest of the RFB over the last few years.
+Historically, transactions with ready-to-use software (i.e. off-the-shelf software) were deemed to be akin to sales with goods and subject to the same tax implications of a buy/sell transaction with a regular, tangible good.
 However, the STF is now debating whether such understanding still prevails.

-One of the new lines of argumentation is that the software is now currently updated, including maintenance services and user assistance - which can no longer be considered as a "good", but rather a service, regardless of whether such software is customizable or an off-the-shelf one.
+One of the new lines of argumentation is that the software is now currently updated, including maintenance services and user assistance, which can no longer be considered as a 'good', but rather a service, regardless of whether such software is customisable or an off-the-shelf one.